 It’s essential that you remove all distractions while you work.
 Your cognitive flow is jeopardized when you get distracted by social media, a text, or a slack notification.
 Work is hard enough without distractions—if you let yourself be pulled in multiple directions every 15 minutes, you will not be able to do deep work.
 Here are the boundaries I set while working:

 - No phone or computer notifications

-- No interrupting unless house or cat on fire
+- No interrupting unless housing or cat is on fire

-- No phone near me while in creator or manager mode
+- No phone near me while in creator mode

 Always Be Learning

 Learning never ends.
 Most of my reading is focused on learning, but I also take some online courses and have been in a mastermind for over 6 years that allows for both learning and social connection each week.
 My goal for learning is the following: